Why you should attend?

-Ever since the issuance of USFDA’s guidance on “General Principles of Software Validation” in 2002, the fog of Validation has resulted in the production of volumes of documentation.
-Users proceeded to validate systems with the dual belief of “better safe than sorry” and “large volumes of documentation are impressive” But the USFDA realized that industry’s approach to validation with such beliefs did not meet the guidance’s objectives.
+Ever since the issuance of USFDA’s guidance on “General Principles of Software Validation” in 2002, the fog concerning validation has resulted in volumes of documentation.
+Users proceeded to validate their systems believing that it’s “better to be safe than sorry” and that “large volumes of documentation are impressive”.
+But the USFDA realized that the industry’s approach to validation with such beliefs did not meet the guidance objectives.
 Consequently, they are contemplating the adoption of a transformation approach to audit validation.
-Under this approach, the audits’ primary focus would be to assess the process by which they feel assured that their systems function as designed.
-Such a transformational change in audit strategy is being referred to as Computerized Systems Assurance (CSA) instead of Computerized Systems Validation.
+Under this approach, an audits’ primary focus would be to assess the process by which they feel assured that systems function as designed.
+Such a transformational change in audit strategy is being referred to as Computer System Assurance (CSA) instead of Computer System Validation.
 (CSV).

-Discussed at this webinar will be the proposed CSA guidance, business efficiencies that CSA provides and how quality risk management outcomes may be utilized to effectively obtain assurance of validation
+In this webinar, the instructor will discuss the proposed CSA guidance, the business efficiencies that CSA provides, and how quality risk management outcomes may be utilized to effectively obtain assurance of validation

-- What are the pain points of Validation as it exists today
+- Validation pain points as they exist today

-- What is the new RAMP model and how does it compare with GAMP
+- The RAMP model and how it compares with GAMP

-- What are the different test types in CSA and where and how to use them
+- Different test types in CSA, and how and where to use them

 - Understand the proposed CSA approach

-- How to document your Validation under the CSA approach
+- How to document validation under the CSA approach

-- How to roll out validated systems in record time and under budget
+- Roll-out validated systems in record time and within budget

-- How paperless validation’s integrated environment supports CSA
+- Learn how a paperless validation integrated environment supports CSA

 - Quality Assurance/ Quality Control